dotnet/cli/README.md

 You can download .NET Core SDK as either an installer (MSI, PKG) or a zip (zip, tar.gz). .NET Core SDK contains both the .NET Core runtime and CLI tools.

-In order to download just the .NET Core runtime without the SDK, please visit https://github.com/dotnet/core-setup#daily-builds.
+Tto download the .NET Core runtime without the SDK, visit https://github.com/dotnet/core-setup#daily-builds.

 > **Note:** please be aware that below installers are the **latest bits**.
 If you
 > want to install the latest released versions, please check out the [section above](#looking-for-v1-of-the-net-core-tooling).